How to buy FBR Limited (FBR) shares in Australia

-FBR Limited's shares were split on a 1:8 basis on 6 May 2015.
-So if you had owned 8 shares the day before before the split, the next day you'd have owned 1 share.
+FBR Limited's shares were split on a 1:8 basis on 7 May 2015.
+So if you had owned 8 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your FBR Limited shares – just the quantity.
 However, indirectly, the new 700% higher share price could have impacted the market appetite for FBR Limited shares which in turn could have impacted FBR Limited's share price.

 FBR Limited share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while FBR Limited's is 1.4491.
-This would suggest that FBR Limited's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while FBR Limited's is 1.206.
+This would suggest that FBR Limited's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 FBR Limited overview

-FBR Limited designs, develops, and commercializes automated robotic machines in Australia.
-It engages in developing the Hadrian X, a construction robot which builds the walls of a structure from 3D computer-aided design model, Fastbrick wall system, and dynamic stabilisation technology which reacts to wind, vibration, and other environmental factors to enable precise positioning of objects over large distances outside.
+FBR Limited designs, develops, builds, and operates robots in Australia.
+The company engages in developing the Hadrian X, a construction robot that builds block structures from a 3D CAD model; Fastbrick wall system; and dynamic stabilisation technology (DST) that enables robots to work outdoors in unstable and unpredictable environments.
+It also offers intelligent control system software that converts wall sketches into block positions.
 The company was formerly known as Fastbrick Robotics Limited and changed its name to FBR Limited.
 The company was incorporated in 1999 and is based in High Wycombe, Australia.